mikael-leonidsson/gtfs_till_postgis/README.md

 # GTFS to PostGIS

 ## Overview
 This project automates the download, processing, and storage of General Transit Feed Specification (GTFS) data into a PostgreSQL/PostGIS database.
 It enables users to visualize and analyze transit data in GIS applications, providing an automated pipeline for maintaining up-to-date public transportation datasets.
+The project was done as my final thesis in a two-year program in GIS at a Higher Vocational Education institution in Sweden.
+The project was done for Region Dalarna and therefor there are som settings that needs to be changed.
+The thesis report is available in Swedish inside the repo.

 The project includes:
 - Automatic GTFS data download via API